 If you get to the top of the bell tower with four large bells, the 360° view of Paxos, is stunning.

-7. Indulge in the Best Beaches on Paxos Island
+7. Best Beaches in Paxos Greece

 The beaches on Paxos are usually quite small, pebbled, with crystal clear waters, and mostly unorganized.
 My favorite ones are Erimitis Beach, a secluded, imposing beach, and Kipiadi, a large but low-key beach.